lilhumza/Bank/README.md

 - user can now exchange currency

 ***Update October 23, 2019***
-- ATM now uses .txt files
+- ATM now only supports .txt files

 ***Needs Work (ATM & BankTeller)***
 - ability to cancel withdraw - Perhaps throw the cancel option in the main with the switch/case?